Jared Kushner

-Jared Corey Kushner (born January 10, 1981) is an American businessman, investor, and former government official.
-From 2017–2021, he served as a senior advisor to President Donald Trump, his father-in-law.
-He was also Director of the Office of American Innovation.
+Jared Corey Kushner (born January 10, 1981) is an American businessman and investor.
+He is the son-in-law of the president of the United States, Donald Trump, through his marriage to Ivanka Trump and served as a senior advisor in his father-in-law's first administration from 2017 to 2021.
+He was also director of the Office of American Innovation.